ev3dev/edu-docs/docs/workflow/development-workflow.md

 [On Host]
 $ scp <application_file> robot@192.168.2.2:
 ```
 > Note that there is a colon `:` after the Ip address.
-It is important to include the colon, otherwise `scp` will  just create copy it to a local file with the name `robot@192.168.2.2`!
+It is important to include the colon, otherwise `scp` will  just copy it to a local file with the name `robot@192.168.2.2`!

 Once the application has been copied over to the Target, you should check that the application can be executed.
 This is done by displaying the file permissions.